USA Banner

 Overview

 As the transportation landscape undergoes rapid shifts driven by new technologies and supply chain evolutions, the Bureau of Transportation Statistics (BTS) is committed to ensuring our national statistical resources remain relevant, accessible, and technically compatible with modern analytical workflows.
-Through a Request for Information (RFI) titled, “Shaping the Future of the Bureau of Transportation Statistics” BTS is seeking input on six primary focus areas:
+Through a Request for Information (RFI) titled, “Shaping the Future of the Bureau of Transportation Statistics” BTS sought input on six focus areas:

 1. Product Portfolio Alignment: Evaluating the alignment of the BTS product suite with public needs.